Swimming to Cambodia: Production

 The soundtrack for the film was composed and performed by Laurie Anderson, who would also score Gray's follow-up film, Monster in a Box.

 Gray later provided the voice of a TV interviewer for Anderson's 1986 short film, What You Mean We?
 No soundtrack album was released; Anderson later reused music from the film for a series of "Personal Service Announcements" which she produced in 1989 to promote her album, Strange Angels.

 While Sam Waterston and Ira Wheeler are credited as cast in this film, they appear only in clips used from The Killing Fields.

 Critical reception

-The New York Times, "Mr. Gray's feature-length monologue brings people, places and things so vibrantly to life that they're very nearly visible on the screen."
+Janet Maslin writing for The New York Times, "Mr. Gray's feature-length monologue brings people, places and things so vibrantly to life that they're very nearly visible on the screen."

-WBUR, "Whenever current events get too insane and overwhelming, I take solace in the film and Gray’s quixotic search for beauty and the sublime in a world where unspeakable horrors and atrocities happen every day.
+Sean Burns writing for WBUR, "Whenever current events get too insane and overwhelming, I take solace in the film and Gray’s quixotic search for beauty and the sublime in a world where unspeakable horrors and atrocities happen every day.
 As you might imagine, it’s been in pretty heavy rotation lately."